wmaurer/react-hot-boilerplate-ts/README.md

 If you were to remove the name property when using the component (in `index.tsx`), then you'll receive a typescript compile error.

-If you're using a suitable advanced editor or editor plugin, you'll also get intellisense and edit-time error messages.
+If you're using a suitably advanced editor or editor plugin, you'll also get intellisense and edit-time error messages.
 This works with the [atom](http://atom.io) editor and the atom [atom-typescript](https://atom.io/packages/atom-typescript) plugin.

 ### TODO